Wednesday, December 25, 2013

 Just Look at What I Found!

-My hubby is taking these out for me a few at a time since he has been tiring out quickly and coughing a lot after his treatments for lung cancer ended last month, and the springs still have to rust so it will be a while before they are ready to sell, but I just had to show everyone what I had found.
+My hubby is taking these out for me a few at a time since he has been tiring out quickly and coughing a lot after his treatments for lung cancer ended last month, and the springs still have to rust so it will be a little while yet before they are ready to sell, but I just had to tell everyone about what I had found.

 Tuesday, July 21, 2009